gregorbj/Archive-VisionEval/api/model_system_design.md

 The HDF5 format was chosen over SQL databases because it reads and writes data faster than SQL alternatives that were tested.
 It also provides random data access in a way that is analogous to how data in R data structures can be indexed.
 Large complex data sets can be randomly accessed by organizing datasets in a hierarchy of groups and by accessing portions of datasets by using indexing.
 In addition, metadata can be stored as attributes of any data group or data item.
 Preliminary tests indicate that the aggregate time for reading data from an HFD5 file, applying a model, and writing the result back to the HDF5 file is competitive with the aggregate time for doing these things using R binary files.

 An HDF5 file is composed of groups and datasets.
-Groups provide the overall structure for organizing data, just a file system provides the structure for organizing files on a computer disk.
+Groups provide the overall structure for organizing data, just as file system provides the structure for organizing files on a computer disk.
 A `/` indicates the root group.
 Subgroups are created with names.
 So for example, data for the year 2050 could be stored in a `/2050` group.
 Household data for the year 2050 could be stored in a `/2050/Household` group.
 Some groups, like the *Household* group just mentioned, are used to store tabular data in the same way that the existing model stores tabular data in data frames.
-Just like a data frame, each component (dataset) can store a different type of data, but all datasets must have the same length.
+Just like a data frame, each component (dataset) can store a different type of data than other components, but all datasets must have the same length.
 The framework enforces the equal length requirement by storing a *LENGTH* attribute with the table group and using this attribute when initializing a new dataset to include in the table.
 The software framework stores information about the data type contained in a dataset as well as other key attributes that are identified in module specifications.
 Datasets in tables are accessed by supplying the name of the dataset and the full path name to the table where the dataset is stored (e.g. `/2050/Household/Income` for a household income dataset for the year 2050).
 Indexes may be used to read and write portions of a dataset.
 The software framework includes a function that calculates indexes for different geographical units.

 The structure of the datastore to implement existing models (GreenSTEP, RSPM, EERPAT, RPAT) is shown in the following diagram which is organized like a directory tree.
 The first level of the tree denotes groups that are collections of tables.
 There are two types of groups at this level: the 'Global' group, and 'forecast year' groups (e.g. 2010, 2050).
 The 'Global' group is used to store data that is not organized by forecast year and that applies to the entire model region.
 The vehicle characteristics datasets used in the GreenSTEP, RSPM, and EERPAT models are examples.
 These data are organized by vehicle model year rather than forecast year.
 The 'forecast year' groups store datasets that are organized by forecast year.
 For example, regional cost inputs vary by forecast year.
 The second level of the tree denotes groups that represent data tables.
 These groups hold collections of datasets (vectors of data) that hold different types of data but all have the same lengths.
 Tables in the *Global* group are organized by 'topic' (e.g. HEV vehicle characteristics, EV vehicle characteristics).
 Tables in 'forecast year' groups include tables for each level of geography as well as 'Households' and 'Vehicles' tables which store attributes of the simulated households and the vehicles they own.